selma-belhadj/alx-higher_level_programming/0x05-python-exceptions/README.md

 8. prints if integer; prints error to stderr
 9. executes a function safely
 10. write Python function that corresponds to a certain bytecode
+11. Write C functions that print basic information about Python lists, bytes, and float objects.

 ## Environment
 * Language: Python 3